Young qawwal makes his mark

 Having begun singing at young age of eight, Ahsan emerged as quite the prodigy with performances at shrines, events, morning TV shows and Sufi festivals.

-Ahsan had a passion of singing qawwalis since his childhood despite having no connection with any traditional singing gharanas.
+Ahsan had a passion of singing qawwali since his childhood despite he has no connection with any traditional singing gharanas.

 The class eight student and musical sensation has won millions of hearts with his melodious voice.